 *All cost are approximate and are subject to change.

-uniform laundry, and transportation to/from selected hospitals and clinics.
+Students are responsible for their own living accommodations, uniform laundry, and transportation to/from selected hospitals and clinics.

 Attendance and Scholarships